 37 SB 4 enacted Section 1802, the statute at issue in Southern California Edison, Para.
-25, supra.
+28, supra.

-47. United States Steel Corporation, 29 Cal.
+- 46. General Telephone Company of California, 34 Cal.
+3d 817 (1983), 670 P.2d 349.
+The Court affirmed a Commission order requiring GTE to adopt a competitive bidding procedure for the purchase of central office switching equipment instead of relying on its prior practice of purchasing such equipment from its affiliate.
+This decision comes very close to flatly overruling Pacific Telephone (Para.
+107) without expressly doing so. - 47.
+Kenneth Cory, State Controller, 33 Cal.
+3d 522 (1983), 658 P.2d 749.
+The Court reversed a Commission decision determining that unclaimed refunds payable to Pacific Telephone & Telegraph Company should be distributed pro rata to Pacific's current customers.
+The Court concluded instead that the unpaid refunds should be paid to the State under the unclaimed property law (Civil Code Section 1500, et seq.).
+This case became of some significance in a number of Commission enforcement actions in which an effort was made to provide reparations to past telephone subscribers. - 48.
+United States Steel Corporation, 29 Cal.
 3d 603 (1981), 629 P.2d 1381.
 In a Commission proceeding considering exemption of private vessel commodities from minimum rate regulations ("MRT"), the Commission concluded that it need not consider the extent to which its decision would affect the ability of domestic steel producers to compete with foreign producers.
 The Court reversed the decision and held that the Commission should have assessed the economic impact of its action, pursuant to the Commission's duty to consider all facts that might bear on the exercise of its discretion.
 The Court held that such a duty was inherent in the requirement of Section 1705 that the Commission decision contain separately stated Findings of Fact and Conclusions of Law on all material issues.
 (See Para.
-57 for a similar holding, but see also Paras.
-6 and 11 for limitations on the scope of Section 1705.)
-At some point the Courts will have to address whether any evidentiary requirements govern what would today probably be deemed a rulemaking proceeding subject to Section 1757.1, standards of review that do not include a "substantial evidence" test.)
+58 for a similar holding, but see also Paras.
+7 and 12 for limitations on the scope of Section 1705.)
+At some point the Courts will have to address whether any evidentiary requirements govern what would today probably be deemed a rulemaking proceeding subject to Section 1757.1, standards of review that do not include a "substantial evidence" test.
 (See Para.
-31 and the reference to footnote No. 17 of the case discussed therein.)
+32 and the reference to footnote No. 17 of the case discussed therein.)